OpenMendel/BGEN.jl/docs/src/index.md

 Merely the basic information of a variant is parsed for creating a `Variant` object.
 Nothing is decompressed, and genotype probabilities are not yet parsed yet.
 Decompression happens lazily, and is delayed until when we try to compute genotype probabilites or minor allele dosages (to be discussed later).

-Since `.bgen.bgi` file is provided, this following order is based on the index file.
+Since `.bgen.bgi` file is provided, the following order is based on the index file, sorted by genomic location.

 ```julia